 From the outside, the Honda e has a cute retro style, but don’t let the appearance deceive you – it has plenty of modern features that make it a draw for drivers seeking tech.
 From flush door handles to cameras instead of wing mirrors, there’s more than meets the eye with the Honda e.

 Honda e key features

 We’ve already mentioned the two 12.3” touchscreens, which come with navigation and Apple CarPlay & Android Auto too, so you’re well equipped for tech.

-It doesn’t stop there, though, with cameras for wing-mirrors and a rear-view camera too.
-The ‘Advance’ model also comes with a premium sound system, and all Honda es have a voice-activated “Personal Assistant” that can help you find a charge point or check the weather… though you could just look out the window for that last one.
+The Advance model comes with a premium sound system, and all Honda es have a voice-activated “Personal Assistant” that can help you find a charge point or check the weather, though you could just look out the window for that.

-The biggest ‘key feature’ though would be that turning circle, making it amazingly easy to park and get around tight city streets.
-A u-turn in a Honda e takes up just 8.6 metres – that’s 1.5 meters less than the current London taxi.
+The biggest ‘key feature’ is its other-wordly turning circle, making it amazingly easy to park and get around tight city streets.
+A U-turn in a Honda e takes up just 8.6 metres – that’s 1.5 metres less than the current London taxi.

 If you’re not looking to travel too far from home, and are happy keeping your driving strictly in and around the busy city, then the Honda e is a great choice – it even features on our list of the best electric hatchbacks for 2023.
 It’s packed with tech and its compact, retro design still allows for plenty of interior space.
 However, if you don’t have the option to install a charging station at home, or you spend a lot of time on the motorway, then you may struggle to get the most out of the Honda e, thanks to a range that doesn’t necessarily reflect its price tag.

 How much is a Honda e?

 The cost of a Honda e starts from £36,920.